cockroachlabs/cockroachdb-runbook-template/system-overview/day-1-2.md

-Automation - focus/main theme of day 2... as clusters grow, over 50 must automate all   themes are operations runbook completeness and automation of all procedures end to end

 - [ ] Remaining runbook procedures.
 As production CockroachDB clusters grow past 30 nodes, end-to-end automation of all cluster operations become necessary.

   Tasks in this section: